loganventer/CHAP2/Console/CHAP2.SearchConsole/README.md

 === SINGLE CHORUS FOUND ===
   Id: 12345678-1234-1234-1234-123456789abc
   Name: Hy is Heer G
-  Key: NotSet
-  TimeSignature: NotSet
-  Type: NotSet
-  ChorusText:
-  Hy is Heer, Hy is Heer
-  Hy is Heer, Hy is Heer
-  Hy is Heer, Hy is Heer
   ...
 ```

 ## Prerequisites

-1. Make sure the CHAP2API is running on the configured URL
+1. Make sure the CHAP2.Chorus.Api is running on the configured URL
 2. The API must have the search endpoint available (`/api/choruses/search`)

-## Performance
+## Troubleshooting

-- **Debounced searches**: Reduces API calls with configurable delay
-- **Cancellation support**: Previous searches are cancelled when new input arrives
-- **Minimum search length**: Prevents unnecessary API calls for short terms
-- **Efficient display**: Shows relevant information without overwhelming output
+- **API not reachable**: Check `ApiBaseUrl` and ensure the API is running.
+- **No results**: Try a different search term or check API data.
+- **Network errors**: Check your connection and API logs.

 ## Architecture Benefits

-- **Separation of Concerns**: Console logic separated from HTTP communication
-- **Dependency Injection**: Services properly configured and testable
-- **Shared Services**: Business logic reused across applications
-- **Error Handling**: Centralized error handling in service layer
-- **Maintainability**: Easy to modify business logic in one place
-- **Configuration-driven**: Environment-specific settings
-- **Modular Design**: Easy to add new features
+- **CQRS**: All search operations use the query service.
+- **Observer Pattern UI**: UI updates only the results area for a modern, responsive experience.
-- **Memory Cache Layer**: Search results are cached for 10 minutes in a common-layer service, reducing API load and improving performance
+- **Memory Cache Layer**: Search results are cached for 10 minutes in a common-layer service, reducing API load and improving performance.
-- **Observer Pattern UI**: The UI uses an observer pattern to keep the search prompt at the top and results below, updating only the results area for a modern, responsive experience
+- **Shared Services**: Uses `ApiClientService` and `ConsoleDisplayService` from CHAP2.Console.Common.
+- **Maintainability**: Easy to extend for new search features or UI improvements.